WestGrid/visualizeThis/menu/faq.md

 > Will any technical support be provided to participants?

-If you have a specific technical question, please [email us](mailto:viz-challenge@westgrid.ca) or bring it to our Visualize This!
-Tips & Tricks mid-competition webinar in November.
+If you have a specific technical question, please [email us](mailto:viz-challenge@westgrid.ca).
 In general, we expect participants to create their own visualization(s), so technical help will be limited to answering very specific questions.

 <!-- Our kickoff workshop will share more details on the dataset, supply sample routines to read the data, and -->
 <!-- demonstrate a few basic visualization examples.
 Click here to register for the workshop. -->